phrase/vue-i18n-phrase-in-context-editor/README.md

 ## :memo: Changelog

-Details changes for each release are documented in the [changelog](https://github.com/phrase/vue-i18n-phrase-in-context-editor/blob/master/CHANGELOG.md)
+Detailed changes for each release are documented in the [changelog](https://github.com/phrase/vue-i18n-phrase-in-context-editor/blob/master/CHANGELOG.md).

 ## :hammer: Development